-Furthermore, many Southwest travelers will find that Kanab is centrally located to the Zion, Bryce and Grand Canyon (North Rim) National Parks.
+Furthermore, many Southwest travelers will find that Kanab is centrally located to the Zion, Bryce, and Grand Canyon (North Rim) National Parks.
 Also situated nearby is Lake Powell, which is part of the Glen Canyon National Recreation Area, along with several national monuments and a couple of state parks.

 The Squaw Trail

-Climb the Squaw Trail and you are going to get a good view of the sprawled out town of Kanab.
-For hikers that follow the trail to its final end point, they will come across a red sand ridge that looks out over the stunning landscape of the Coral Hills and Escalante wilderness.
+Climb the Squaw Trail and you are going to get a good view of the sprawled-out town of Kanab.
+For hikers that follow the trail to its final endpoint, they will come across a red sand ridge that looks out over the stunning landscape of the Coral Hills and Escalante wilderness.

 To find the trailhead just head to the Jacob Hamblin City Park.
-You can't miss the park, it's the one with the old-fashioned windmill, sihouetted against the red rock cliffs.
+You can't miss the park, it's the one with the old-fashioned windmill, silhouetted against the red rock cliffs.
 From the north end of the park, the trail is easy to follow, as it ascends a steep cliff on a series of carefully constructed switchbacks.
 As you climb higher, the town of Kanab will become visible below.
-Eventually, you will reach a plateau, which will take you the bench pictured above and the end of the trail.
+Eventually, you will reach a plateau, which will take you to the bench pictured above and the end of the trail.

-P.S.
-The connector trail to Tom's Canyon has been closed, so you will have to come back down the same way you went up.
+*Note: The connector trail to Tom's Canyon has been closed, so you will have to come back down the same way you went up.

-A Hill with the Letter K
+A Hill with the Letter "K"